The House That Vanished: Music

 The music was scored by Terry Warr.
-The classical piece Für Elise is featured during the end credits.
+The classical piece "Für Elise" is featured during the end credits.

 Release

 Promotion and original release

-The film was released in the UK – under its original title, Scream – and Die! – on 25 November 1973, as support feature to the American film Bonnie's Kids.
+The film was released in the United Kingdom under the Scream – and Die! on 25 November 1973 as support feature to the American film Bonnie's Kids.

-In the USA, it was given an exclusive first-run screening under the title Please!
+In the United States, it was given an exclusive first-run screening under the title Please!
 Don't Go in the Bedroom at the Trail Drive-In in Lake Worth, Florida, on 7 December 1973.
 It received theatrical distribution in the United States beginning in October 1974 through American International Pictures, who retitled the film The House That Vanished.
 This cut of the film runs 84 minutes; according to film scholar Gary Smith, the original cut of the film (under the Scream – and Die! title) ran 99 minutes.
 To capitalise on the recent popularity of Wes Craven's Last House on the Left (1972), the poster used that film's popular tagline, "It's Only a Movie," which suggested a graphic exploitation film.

 The film was re-released in 1977 under the titles Psycho Sex Fiend and Psycho Sex.